MileHacker Logo

 Local Connectivity

 Safaricom, Airtel, and Telkom are the main mobile operators.
 Safaricom offers wide coverage and reliability.
-Purchase a local SIM upon arrival at Jomo Kenyatta International Airport (JKIA) or from authorized retailers in Ruiru.
+Purchase a local SIM card upon arrival at Jomo Kenyatta International Airport (JKIA) or from authorized retailers in Ruiru.
 Passport enrollment is a standard procedure.
 Local SIMs offer affordable data bundles.

 Connectivity Options